National N2O mapping and reduction of N2O-emission

 Methods

-By being part of many N2O measuring-project, we have had the opportunity to gather knowledge from a broad range of Danish WWTP.
-Here examples from 4 WWTP is shown.
+By being part of many N2O measuring projects, we have had the opportunity to gather knowledge from a broad range of Danish WWTPs.
+Here examples from 4 WWTPs is shown.

 To try to understand the N2O-production at each plant, we have looked into the data, and observed how NH4, NO3, O2 and N2O relates.
-That requires qualitative analysis of the figures of measured data.
-When the dominant pathway have been identified it is possible to suggest of measured data.
-When the dominant pathway have been identified it is possible to suggest a control method.
+That requires qualitative analyses of the figures of measured data.
+When the dominant pathway has been identified it is possible to suggest a control method.

-Based on literature and in-situ experience, three N2O control methods has been selected (see above).
+Based on literature and in-situ experience, three N2O control methods have been selected.

 Results & Discussion

-In order to take action about N2O reduction, the following method has been identified:
+In order to take action on N2O reduction, the following method has been identified:

-- Go through you treatment plant in order to find the relevant process tanks, where nitrogen removal takes place.
+- Go through your treatment plant in order to find the relevant process tanks, where nitrogen removal takes place

 - Install N2O sensor in the process tank